zer0cache/matic-docs/docs/validate/validate/run-validator-binaries.md

 The sentry machine must have the following ports open to the world `0.0.0.0/0`:

-* 22
+* 26656- Your Heimdall service will connect your node to other nodes Heimdall service.

-* 26656
+* 30303- Your Bor service will connect your node to other nodes Bor service.

-* 30303
+* 22- For the validator to be able to ssh from wherever he/she is.

 ## Start the sentry node

-You will first start the Heimdall node.
-Once the Heimdall node syncs, you will start the Bor node.
+You will first start the Heimdall service.
+Once the Heimdall service syncs, you will start the Bor service.

 :::note

-The Heimdall node takes several days to fully sync from scratch.
+The Heimdall service takes several days to fully sync from scratch.

 Alternatively, you can use a maintained snapshot, which will reduce the sync time to a few hours.
 For detailed instructions, see [Snapshot Instructions for Heimdall and Bor](https://forum.matic.network/t/snapshot-instructions-for-heimdall-and-bor/2278).